Gowtham2543/ForumApp/README.md

 # Forum_App
-A social media app developed for android using android studio which uses firebase for authentication and real time database
+A forum app developed for college students using android studio which uses firebase for hosting, authentication, storage and real time database